Computer Science Scholarships and Financial Aid

 Women at Microsoft Scholarship

-Microsoft awards high school seniors who identify as women or non-binary people planning to pursue a STEM degree.
+Microsoft awards this scholarship to high school seniors who identify as women or to non-binary people planning to pursue a STEM degree.
 Candidates must present academic and work experience, online recommendations, and a statement of career goals.
 Microsoft also expects students to show leadership skills through community and school activities.

 Apply